Episcopal Diocese of Florida

 The Episcopal Diocese of Florida is a diocese of the Episcopal Church in the United States of America (ECUSA).
 It originally comprised the whole state of Florida, but is now bounded on the west by the Apalachicola River, on the north by the Georgia state line, on the east by the Atlantic Ocean and on the south by the northern boundaries of Volusia, Marion, and Citrus counties.
 Its cathedral church is St. John's Cathedral in Jacksonville.

 Major cities in the diocese are Jacksonville, Tallahassee and Gainesville.
 The diocese includes the eastern half of Franklin County, and all of the following counties: Liberty, Gadsden, Leon, Wakulla, Jefferson, Madison, Taylor, Hamilton, Suwannee, Dixie, Lafayette, Levy, Gilchrist, Columbia, Baker, Union, Bradford, Alachua, Nassau, Duval, St. Johns, Clay, Putnam and Flagler.

 The diocese is a part of Province IV of the Episcopal Church.
-The current Diocesan Bishop of Florida is the Right Reverend Samuel Johnson Howard.
 The diocese currently comprises 77 churches.

 History

 On January 17, 1838, the Episcopal Church in Florida was begun in Tallahassee with seven parishes spread throughout the state: